 Next Steps

 This strategic plan reflects the goals and objectives that the NCASLD Board of Directors and leadership team believe are important for moving the organization forward as it works to support and enhance professional development of public school leaders in North Carolina.
-This plan has been developed to guide next steps for the organization to ensure it maintains its stated mission and focus in facilitating and delivering the high quality professional development that school administrators across the state need and deserve.
+This plan has been developed to guide next steps for the organization to ensure it maintains its stated mission and focus in facilitating and delivering the high-quality professional development that school administrators across the state need and deserve.
 The NCASLD Board of Directors periodically will review this strategic plan to determine the status of our objectives and desired outcomes and to update the plan as needed to ensure the continued growth and viability of this organization as it strives to serve the state’s school administrators by enabling them to become the visionary leaders who are ensuring student success.

-Approved by NCASLD Board of Directors 8-14-2017
+Approved by NCASLD Board of Directors 6-5-25